VAIJ-TEJAS/Articles/Building RESTful APIs with Flask and Django: A Practical Guide with Code Examples/draft2.md

 		    return jsonify(data)

 		app.run(debug=True)
 	Upon running the code, the page displays a welcome message.
-The `/not_found` page will display the error message, and the `json_ex` page displays the searialised data in JSON format.
+The `/not_found` endpoint will display the error message, and the `json_ex` endpoint displays the searialised data in JSON format.

 - Django:
 	`views.py`: